-The Chester Library Mentoring Program pairs Bragg School students grades 3 – 5 with students from Mendham and West Morris Central High School.
-Mentors will work one-on-one with a student each week helping them with a difficult subject, work on a special project or improve their study and organizations skills.
+The Chester Library Mentoring Program pairs students in 3rd – 5th grade with students from Mendham and West Morris Central High School.
+Mentors will work one-on-one with a student each week helping them with a difficult subject, school project or general study and organizations skills.
 Join us for a Parent Information Meeting at the library on Monday, September 29th at 6 … Continue reading

 In 1955, Bill and Bob Conover of Pleasant Hill Road purchased a 10-ton, “bright red monster of a bus” and 5 acres on Route 206 for a garage and office.
 They bought the bus to charter it out for group trips and to substitute for the regular school bus should it break down.
 Previously, the … Continue reading

 Is your family planning a visit to NYC?
 Make the Intrepid Museum part of your visit!
 The Chester Library now has a family museum pass.
 The pass may be checked out for 3 days and entitles Chester patrons to free admission for 6 people per day.
 Call or stop by the library for more info.